 - “What are the biggest issues people in this market are dealing with?”

 For instance, Gartner is interested in keeping up with all the players in a software category that they cover through what is referred to as an analyst briefing.
-Vendors give Gartner presentations on their product, company, and strategy, usually through some web meeting, and Gartner listens.
+Vendors give Gartner presentations on their product, company, and strategy, usually through some web meetings, and Gartner listens.
 This is explained in the following quote from Gartner.

 “During a vendor briefing, the flow of information predominates from the vendor to the analyst and is not interactive.
 Analysts may ask questions of clarification during a briefing session, however, analyst feedback is not the focus and should not play a part or role during any given vendor briefing session.” – Gartner Vendor Briefings

 Keeping the Vendor Briefing Separate from Advice

 Gartner does this because feedback from Gartner is charged to the vendor as a consulting service.
 If Gartner did not do this, vendors would ask for Gartner’s feedback and thus get a free service.
-I know something about this because I have often been asked for feedback from vendors about how their application compares to others in the market.
-Gartner analysts are well-versed in the game; if a vendor asks for information during the analyst briefing, the analyst will respond that this is just an analyst briefing.
+I know something about this because I have often been asked for input from vendors about how their application compares to others in the market.
+Gartner analysts are well-versed in the game; if a vendor asks for information during the briefing, the analyst will respond that this is just an analyst briefing.
 Providing feedback is not what Gartner is there for.

 Charging Both Sides to Serve as a Technology Middle Man

-Gartner has managed an amazing feat when they ask for information from a vendor; they don’t pay for the privilege; however, when a vendor asks them for information, they must pay Gartner.
-This free information that Gartner receives from vendors is analyzed, packaged, and then sold to buyers.
+Gartner has managed an impressive feat when they ask for information from a vendor; they don’t pay for the privilege; however, when a vendor asks them for information, they must pay Gartner.
+Gartner receives this free information from vendors, is analyzed, packaged, and then sold to buyers.
 When Gartner wants information, it pays nothing, but others wish to report Gartner.
 Gartner is running an excellent and very disciplined system for making money.

-You can read all about Gartner’s analyst briefings at their website article:
+You can read all about Gartner’s analyst briefings in their website article: